BethW83/Group-Project-1-Retail/README.md

 ## Conclusions

 -   TODO: General Sales trends/Descriptive Stats: Tom
+    -   Looking at the graph of sales per month you can see an initial decrease from December 2010 where total sales were £0.4M to a low in February of £0.28M.
+There are two more small peaks in sales in March of £0.36M and up to £0.4M in May.
+Sales remain steady in the summer before a significant increase to £0.56M in September and another increase to £0.81M in November.
+    -   To fully assess whether there are peaks in sales during November and December we would need to consider a larger dataset which includes data from multiple years.
+At the moment it is hard to tell if the increase in sales in November is seasonal or just represents an increase in sales on this website in general.
 -   Majority of the orders are made at lunch time
     -   The majority of orders were made on Tueesday, Wednesday and Thursday lunch times.
 Even on the other days, the lunch time period was the buisiest time for that day.
 -   Sunday has less orders than the rest of the week